khyeonn/pico-drone/README.md

 ## Project Status

 The project is still a work in progress.
-As of Oct 9, 2025, I am working on designing the frame.
+As of December 22, 2025, I am working on designing the frame.
+I took some time off to help with my family's business.
+Frame is still in development

 ## Prerequisites